harvester/harvester/docs/create-vm.md

 ##### Secondary Network

-It is also possible to connect VMs using the secondary networks with build-in vlan networks.
+It is also possible to connect VMs using additional networks with Harvester's built-in [vlan networks](./harvester-network.md).
 This is powered by [Multus](https://github.com/intel/multus-cni).